70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 Duomo di Milano

-Milan Cathedral represents Milan and Italy’s religious and cultural history and the beauty and grandeur of the gothic architecture.
+Milan Cathedral represents Milan and Italy’s religious and cultural history and the beauty and grandeur of the Gothic architecture.

 Don’t miss the opportunity to admire the cathedral’s stunning façade and intricate architecture, including the many spires, statues, and carvings that adorn the exterior.